 Google’s specific product implementation of AI-generated answers at the top of search results.
 Not a separate optimization discipline — a product feature.
 Showing up in AI Overviews is a GEO/AEO outcome.

 For practical purposes, GEO, AEO, and AI Overviews represent the same operational goal: getting your content recognized and cited by AI systems in real-time answers.
 We will call this “AI Search” for the rest of this guide.
+That convergence has deeper strategic implications than terminology — SEO and GEO now share the same AI foundation, which changes how you should think about your entire content program.

-LLM SEO — Large Language Model SEO
+LLM SEO — Large Language Model SEO: Why It’s Different

 This one is genuinely different from the others, and conflating it with AI Search is a significant mistake.
 Large Language Models learn from training data — the massive text corpora used to train ChatGPT, Claude, Gemini, and others.
 LLM SEO is about influencing what these models absorb about your brand and expertise during training: being cited in sources that become training data, building presence in the ecosystem these models were built on.
+That longer-horizon dynamic is precisely what makes understanding the AI’s autonomous citation and discovery cycle so important — it explains how AI systems continuously reinforce their own knowledge networks, and why being embedded in that cycle compounds over time in ways that short-term citation tactics cannot replicate.

 This is a longer-horizon discipline.
 It is harder to measure in the short term.
 It matters — but it operates on a different timeline and requires a different strategy than optimizing for today’s AI Search citations.

-What AI Search Systems Are Actually Evaluating
+What AI Citation Engines Are Actually Evaluating (And Why It Surprises Most Marketers)

 Before you can evaluate any tool, you need to understand what AI citation engines are actually measuring when they decide whose content to surface.
 The answer surprises most marketing leaders who built their content programs in the traditional SEO era.
+Understanding the signal integrity behind AI citation decisions reveals why the signals that drove traditional SEO rankings have almost no bearing on whether an AI system trusts your content enough to cite it.

 AI systems are not primarily asking “does this page have the right keywords?” or “does this site publish a lot of content?”
 They are evaluating whether a site demonstrates integrated, connected expertise on a topic — and they evaluate that at the domain level, not page by page.
+That domain-level trust problem runs deeper than most tools acknowledge — it connects directly to the grounding gap no AI search tool addresses, which explains why AI systems struggle to validate the majority of web content at the source level.

 1. Site-Wide Topical Coherence

 Google’s Helpful Content System (HCS) evaluates your entire domain, not just the page a user landed on.
 A blog with a hundred posts scattered across a single “Marketing” category that contains email marketing, social media, SEO, brand strategy, and event planning looks like a generalist site to Google’s classifier — not a specialist.
 Diluted topical signals produce diluted authority, regardless of individual post quality.
+There is one notable exception worth understanding: how news sites escape the HCS classifier entirely — and why that exception actually reinforces the rule for every other site type.

 2. Explicit Semantic Relationships Between Content